apache/carbondata/docs/how-to-contribute-to-apache-carbondata.md

 If there’s an existing JIRA issue for your intended contribution, please comment about your intended work.
 Once the work is understood, a committer will assign the issue to you.
-(If you don’t have a JIRA role yet, you’ll be added to the “contributor” role.)
+(If you don’t have a JIRA role yet, you’ll be added to the "contributor" role.)
 If an issue is currently assigned, please check with the current assignee before reassigning.

 For moderate or large contributions, you should not start coding or writing a design doc unless